-An increasing number of students take atmospheric and oceanic sciences courses to better understand the earth system.
+An increasing number of students take atmospheric and oceanic sciences courses to better understand the Earth system.
 It is becoming apparent that the net effect of human activities is causing important global changes.
 The atmosphere is connected to all parts of the earth system and is thus a focal point for understanding such changes.
-Indeed, the atmospheric and oceanic sciences are on the cutting edge of such studies.
+Indeed, atmospheric and oceanic sciences are on the cutting edge of such studies.

 Other students may initially have an interest in mathematics, physics, chemistry, computer science, or some other branch of science.
 They discover, perhaps through a survey course, that the atmospheric sciences offer great challenges that can build on their initial field of study.
-They may pursue a bachelors degree in Atmospheric & Oceanic Sciences, or finish their initial major and continue in graduate school in atmospheric sciences, or they may simply use their knowledge of the atmosphere in their vocation.
+They may pursue a bachelor’s degree in Atmospheric and Oceanic Sciences, or finish their initial major and continue in graduate school in atmospheric sciences, or they may simply use their knowledge of the atmosphere in their vocation.

 Two important traits usually are evident in the career atmospheric scientist: a strong interest in the physical environment and an inquiring mind.
 Like the other physical sciences, study of the atmosphere demands logical thought and a disciplined mind.